weaveworks/scope/CONTRIBUTING.md

 - Fork the repository on GitHub
 - Read the [README](README.md) for getting started as a user and learn how/where to ask for help
-- Continue reading this document for further development instructions
+- If you want to contribute as a developer, continue reading this document for further instructions
 - Play with the project, submit bugs, submit pull requests!

 ## Contribution workflow